freaktechnik/advanced-github-notifier/CONTRIBUTING.md

 and you should be able to launch a Firefox instance with the extension in debugging mode with live reloading with `npm run start`.

-There are some linters and tests. `npm run lint` and `npm test` execute those respectively.
+There are some linters and tests. `npm test` runs all linters and tests.

 ### License
 All code should be licensed under the [MPL-2.0](LICENSE).
 By submitting a pull